LaxarJS/laxar/docs/manuals/flow_and_places.md

 Alternatively, widgets may initiate navigation by issuing a *navigateRequest* event expressing the desired new location within the application and providing values for place parameters.
 How event-based navigation works in detail can be read in the separate manual covering [events](events.md).

-In [HTTP/REST](http://en.wikipedia.org/wiki/Representational_state_transfer)) terms, event-based navigation is used to express POST-like semantics, where an URL change is associated with an effect-ful user action (save, signup, purchase, etc.), while links should always follow GET semantics so that the user can safely switch back and forth between URLs.
+In [HTTP/REST](http://en.wikipedia.org/wiki/Representational_state_transfer)) terms, event-based navigation is used to express POST-like semantics, where an URL change is associated with an effectful user action (save, sign up, purchase, etc.), while links should always follow GET semantics so that the user can safely switch back and forth between URLs.

 Even better, neither widgets nor pages need to deal with specific place IDs, and can instead use semantic *targets* to initiate navigation or to construct links, as explained in the next section.